 Miles grinned.
-‘Not down there, no. There are eyes out to sea.
+‘Not down there, no – eyes out to sea and all that.
 On the point’s the place, down among the rocks.’

-She stared hard into his eyes, then at the manager, a smirk on his face as he looked down at the grass, she turned and went back to the farmhouse with both of them behind, just as two sheep decided to block their path.
+She stared hard into his eyes, turned and went back to the farmhouse with him, just as two sheep decided to block their path with their horns.

-Seventy minutes later, they decanted her in town in the carpark they used behind Aldi, he got out as well to have a last word.
+Seventy minutes later, they decanted her in town in the carpark they used behind Aldi, he got out as well to have one last word.

-‘I have no money to dig.
-Nor do I want anyone else to.
-I had Tel cave that in and we built the storeroom.
-It makes money, that room.
+‘I have no money to dig, nor do I want anyone else to, I had Tel cave that in and we built the storeroom. – it makes money, that room.
 There might be something underneath, there might not.
-As you say – I’m not a complete fool.
-If they move against me in any way, they’ve picked the wrong one to intimidate.
-I’ll sell straight away.
-I think you’re representing someone down there, as well as Frank.
-I think those two interests are opposed.
+As you say – I’m not a complete fool and if your friends move against me in any way, they’ve picked the wrong one to intimidate – I’ll sell straight away.
+I think you’re representing someone down there, as well as Frank, I think those two interests are opposed.
 And now I think you might be going back to Durham.
 Good luck, Laura.
 I like you.’

 ‘I like you too, Miles.’